mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 External Files and Sessions
 ------------------------------

-In practice, especially when using sage for research and projects, it is much more convenient to load external files into Sage.
-There are many situations in which it is convenient to use an external file.
-One such instance is when we have a block of code which we wish to run for several different cases.
-It would be quite tedious to retype all of our code, and thus we can write it to an external file.

-Let us move on to an example.
+There are many situations in which it is convenient to load external files into Sage, rather than type commands.
+This is particularly true when we have a block of code to run for several different cases or when  using sage for research and projects.

 Suppose we have a file in the same directory from which we started Sage called :download:`pythag.sage <pythag.sage>` with the following content.

 .. code-block:: python